Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Introduction

-This work aims to build a quantifiable and task-agnostic framework to understand mechanical signal propagation based on information theory.
-In brief, information theory is the mathematical study of communication and message transmission \citep{shannon1948amathematical, shannon1998themathematical}, formalizing abstract concepts such as information and uncertainty into well-defined, measurable quantities, such as information entropy.
+To realize this criterion, we turn to information theory, the mathematical study of communication and message transmission \citep{shannon1948amathematical, shannon1998themathematical}, which formalizes abstract concepts such as information and uncertainty into well-defined, measurable quantities, such as information entropy.
 While originally developed for communication systems, information theory has since found applications in a variety of different disciplines\citep{cover1999elements}, such as inverse problems \citep{alberts2023physics, ensslin2019information}.
 The use of information theory in physical sciences, however, is still limited.
 One of the earliest applications of information theory to physics arises in statistical mechanics, where thought experiments such as Maxwell's demon \citep{maxwell2012theory} and Landauer's Principle \citep{landauer1991information} establish fundamental links between energy and information.
 More recently, these principles have been extended to information engines, or active systems that convert information into work \citep{saha2021maximizing, vansaders2023informational}.
 In fluid mechanics, information theory have been used to model and control turbulent flows \citep{lozano2022information}.
-For solid mechanics, information theory have been used to calibrate constitutive models with mechanical informatics~\citep{ihuaenyi2025mechanics}, or analyze strain energy distributions in mechanical metamaterials \citep{klein2021spectral}.
+For solid mechanics, information theory has previously been used to calibrate constitutive models~\citep{bhattacharya2026optimal,ihuaenyi2025mechanics}, and analyze strain energy distributions in mechanical metamaterials \citep{klein2021spectral}.
 Despite high promise, information theory has not yet gained a footing in the study of mechanical intelligence.
 Motivated by the need for a quantitative, task-agnostic evaluation, we develop an information-theoretic framework that characterizes how mechanical structures encode and transmit information.
+Since this framework is new to mechanics, we begin with linear elastic systems as a tractable first setting.
+We envision this work as a foundation on which more complex studies of mechanical intelligence can be built.